DarioDeMaio/team_management/readme.md

 ## Description

 This is a simple web application designed for managing team projects and tasks.
-The application allows users to create projects, assign tasks to team members, track project progress, add comments to specific tasks, and manage deadlines with a calendar view.
+The application allows users to create projects, assign tasks to team members and add comments to specific tasks.

 ## Features